Confidence-Controlled Exploration: Efficient Sparse-Reward Policy Learning for Robot Navigation: Experiments and Results

 \section{Experiments and Results}

-This section provides a detailed empirical study and comparison of the proposed adaptive trajectory methods in Algorithm \ref{algo:one}.

-\textbf{RL Algorithms.} We choose three RL algorithms to integrate Ada-NAV into for improved sample efficiency: REINFORCE, PPO, and SAC.
-As REINFORCE and PPO are both on-policy policy gradient methods and SAC is an off-policy method, we show that Ada-NAV can improve the sample efficiency of various classes of policy gradient algorithms.
+\textbf{RL Algorithms.} We choose three RL algorithms to integrate CCE into for improved sample efficiency: REINFORCE, PPO, and SAC.
+As REINFORCE and PPO are both on-policy policy gradient methods and SAC is an off-policy method, we show that CCE can improve the sample efficiency of various classes of policy gradient algorithms.
+For PPO and SAC, we adaptively change the size of the replay buffer.
+We use feedforward neural networks with a set of linear layers followed by ReLu activation as the backbone in all the RL algorithms.
+The actor and the value functions use the same network backbone that includes linear layers of size $64$, $128$, $512$, $128$, and $64$ in that order.
+The input and output layer sizes vary based on the shape of the state input and the desired output.
+For more information on hyperparameters, please see the Appendix of our supplemental version.

-\textbf{Baselines.} Since our proposed approach relies on adaptive trajectory length, for each algorithm we test Ada-NAV with, we compare it against the same algorithm with fixed trajectory lengths.
-We also compare with fixed trajectory lengths with max-entropy regularizer as that also encourages exploration.
+\textbf{Baselines.} Since our proposed approach relies on adaptive trajectory length, for each algorithm we test CCE with, we compare it against the same algorithm with fixed trajectory lengths.
+Because in all our robotic navigation experiments, CCE-based training schemes have trajectory lengths start at $180-200$ and end at $300$, we set baseline fixed trajectory lengths at $200$ and $300$ to compare against policies that were trained with trajectory lengths on the lower and higher end of the CCE trajectory length distributions.
+We also compare with a fixed trajectory length of $300$ with max-entropy regularizer as that encourages exploration.
 We also incorporate a classical navigation algorithm Ego-graph \cite{ego_graph2}, to highlight the navigation performance of our method under challenging terrain conditions.
-Ego-graph is a baseline method in \cite{ego_graph2} that utilizes robot-centric elevation data to obtain the actions that minimize the elevation gradient cost.
+Ego-graph is a baseline method in \cite{ego_graph2} that utilizes elevation data to obtain actions that minimize elevation gradient cost.

-\textbf{Environments}: We utilize two environments in a unity-based outdoor robot simulator.
-The policies for the outdoor robot simulator are based on the REINFORCE algorithm \cite{williams1992reinforce}.
+\textbf{Environments.} We utilize two environments in a unity-based outdoor robot simulator.
 Finally, we deploy navigation policies trained for a fixed sample budget using the robot simulator on a real Clearpath Husky robot.
 We present the details of the training environments below: